 - If a singular term “b” denotes something, then “b does not exist” is false.

 If there are nonexistent objects, then “b” may denote an object that does not exist.

 The idea here is that whereas the quantifiers “there is” and “something” range over everything whatsoever, the objects that exist constitute only a portion of that domain.
 Therefore, it would be fallacious to derive from “‘b’ denotes something” that “‘b’ denotes something that exists”.
 According to this picture, “Pegasus does not exist” simply expresses that Pegasus is a nonexistent object.
 Premises 1–3 from above can be accepted without restriction.
 “Pegasus” denotes a nonexistent flying horse and thus is meaningful.
 Thus, the whole sentence “Pegasus does not exist” is meaningful as well.
 And since it is true that Pegasus does not belong to the class of existent objects, “Pegasus does not exist” is true.
 Of course, this solution can be generalized to all negative singular existence statements.
 The appeal to nonexistent objects thus supplies an elegant solution to the problem of negative singular existentials.

 By “fictional discourse” we mean here and in what follows discourse about fictitious objects.
 Sometimes, the term “fictitious object” is used as synonymous with “nonexistent object”.
-Here, the term is used in a different sense, namely for objects (characters, things, events etc.) which occur in fictions, i.e., in myths or fairy tails, in fictional novels, movies, operas etc. Pegasus is a fictitious object in this sense (as are Sherlock Holmes and Hamlet) but Vulcan is not.
+Here, the term is used in a different sense, namely for objects (characters, things, events etc.) which occur in fictions, i.e., in myths or fairy tales, in fictional novels, movies, operas etc. Pegasus is a fictitious object in this sense (as are Sherlock Holmes and Hamlet) but Vulcan is not.